Gold Inches Higher With Geopolitical Risks in Focus

 Continue Reading Below

-Gold for December delivery rose 0.3% to $1,272.70 a troy ounce on the Comex division of the New York Mercantile Exchange.
+Gold for December delivery climbed 1% to $1,281.60 a troy ounce on the Comex division of the New York Mercantile Exchange, making for its best day in more than a month.
 Prices have fallen in seven of the last eight weeks and sit near three-month lows, weighed down by concerns about rising interest rates and a stronger dollar.
 Gold struggles to compete with yield-bearing assets like Treasurys as borrowing costs rise, while the precious metal and other dollar-denominated metals become more expensive for foreign buyers when the U.S. currency rises.

 Still, geopolitical risks have kept a floor on prices and should continue supporting gold moving forward, investors and analysts have said.
 On Monday, President Donald Trump pushed for Japan to buy "massive" amounts of military equipment from the U.S., saying that it would help the country shoot down missiles like the pair that nearby North Korea has fired overhead in recent months.